Dilan Prašović: Professional career

 After over 100 fights in the amateur ranks, Prašović made his professional debut on 25 October 2014, beating Aleksandar Petrović on points in Budva.
 After a 7–0 start, he earned his first title shot on 13 April 2018, stopping Máté Kristóf in the second round to claim the vacant WBO Youth cruiserweight title.
 He retained once – a first-round knockout (KO) of Angelo Venjakob less than two months later.

-He entered the top ten of the WBO rankings for the first time in April 2019 after a second-round technical knockout (TKO) victory over Juan Ezequiel Basualdo that moved him to 11–0.
+Prašović entered the top ten of the WBO rankings for the first time in April 2019 after a second-round technical knockout (TKO) victory over Juan Ezequiel Basualdo that moved him to 11–0.
 He ended the year with two more wins and a #3 spot in the rankings.
 In January 2020, the WBO ordered a final eliminator between Prašović and the #4 ranked cruiserweight Edin Puhalo, which Prašović won convincingly on 23 October to become world title challenger.